 In an attempt to slow the spread of COVID-19 in the State, the Governor has taken numerous and wide-spread actions designed to mandate and/or encourage "social distancing" to slow the spread of COVID-19.
 The Arkansas General Assembly created a COVID-19 Rainy Day Fund to help the State cope with the outbreak.
 Certain restrictions are now being modified through a phased approach.
 Developments with respect to COVID-19 and the State's responses to COVID-19 (including governmental mandates) may continue to occur at a rapid pace, including on a daily basis.
 Some mandated or encouraged business practices currently in existence or implemented in the future may cause the closure of businesses within the District, and such closures may have an adverse impact on collections of the ad valorem taxes levied by the District.
 The potential financial impact on the District cannot be predicted at this time, such as any potential reduction in the District's debt service revenues and the State's ability to cure any deficiency in debt service payment by the District; however, the continued spread of COVID-19 could have a material adverse effect on the District, its student enrollment and collections of the debt service taxes pledged to the Bonds.
-As a result of COVID-19, the District has purchased more PPE supplies, disinfectant devices and Chrome books.
+The District does expect to be impacted financially due to purchasing PPE supplies such as thermometers, masks, gloves, disinfectant devices, plexiglass, face shields and gowns.
+Additional expenditures include additional outdoor WiFi devices, thumb drives for instructional purposes, and iPads and laptops.
+The District has received or been allotted approximately \$5,490,000 under the CARES Act through the Elementary and Secondary School Emergency Relief Funds (ESSERF) as well as any other available funds in which the District qualifies.